REAL ESTATE

 - Brazil, 2017

-Jessica Grazul, Associate
+Jessica Grazul, Partner

-Jessica Grazul was born and raised in Brazil, where she earned her bachelor’s degree in law.
-She then attended the USC Gould School of Law, where she received the Dean’s Merit Scholarship and obtained her master’s degree in law, as well as certification in Alternative Dispute Resolution.
-During her studies at USC, Ms. Grazul clerked for the Major Crimes Division of the Los Angeles County District Attorney’s Office.
+Jessica Grazul was born and raised in Brazil, where she earned her bachelor’s degree in law before relocating to the United States to continue her legal education.
+She attended the USC Gould School of Law, where she received the Dean’s Merit Scholarship and earned her Master of Laws degree.
+While at USC, Ms. Grazul also obtained certification in Alternative Dispute Resolution, reflecting an early focus on resolving complex disputes through strategic, outcome-driven advocacy.

 Education